smallcloudai/refact-vscode/README.md

 To get a 3-month free trial for your team, just fill out the form on [our website](https://refact.ai/enterprise/).
 We'll reach out with more details!

-## Community
+## Join Our Discord Community

-Join our [**Discord community**](https://www.smallcloud.ai/discord) and meet with other developers who care about AI tools.
+Connect with other developers who care about AI tools in our [**Discord community**](https://www.smallcloud.ai/discord).
 Ask questions, share your opinion, propose new features.

 Implement a feature you want, and contribute to the future of programming!